Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Standard form

 \subsection{Global standard form}

-We now turn our attention to the problem of when one may find a tower as given in \S 2.
-There are a few questions herein: first, when one may find the element $x$ so that the place at infinity is unramified (which Boseck assumed for his preliminary constructions \cite{Bos}), and also, when it is possible, given a function field $L$, to find the tower $L/K$ with global standard form generators.
-Here, we give some examples of composita of function fields which satisfy the necessary criteria. \\
+We now turn to the problem of when one may determine whether a given function field $L$ is a global standard function field (Definition \ref{Boseckff}).
+There are a few questions herein: first, when one may find the element $x$ so that the place at infinity is unramified (which Boseck assumed for his preliminary constructions \cite{Bos}), and also, when it is possible, given a function field $L$, to find a rational subextension $k(x)$ such that $L/k(x)$ is a solvable tower with with generators at each step in global standard form.
+Here, we give some examples of composita of function fields which satisfy the these criteria. \\